To change how the world builds, we must start with the people closest to the stack.

 The Value of the End-to-End Build

-Our Ship Plans do not just show you how an idea is built.
-They build your intuition.
-It is easier to learn how A records and DNS systems work when you are excited to launch your own domain than when you are following a generic lab exercise.
+It is easier to learn how A records and DNS systems work when you are excited to launch your own domain - like cringlehouse.com - than when you are following a generic lab exercise.

 The Roadmap to a Shipped Product

-Ship Plans provide the exact build artifacts for your specific project.
-These are not generic tutorials.
-This is engineering applied directly to your idea:
+Ship Plans provide the exact steps to launch a specific project.
+These are not generic tutorials; this is engineering applied directly to your idea:

-• Stage 1: Match your interests to a project idea with a built-in business case.
+- Stage 1: Match your interests to a project with a built-in business case.

-• Stage 4: Map your entire system including screens, functions, and tables.
+- Stage 4: Map the system, including screens, functions, and tables.

-• Stage 11: Deploy to AWS with the actual production commands.
+- Stage 11: Deploy to AWS with actual production commands.

 What This Unlocks